learn-co-curriculum/hs-sinatra-sessions/README.md

 ### Instructions
 - Clone this repository down to your local directory.
 - Type in `bundle install` in your terminal
+- Run `shotgun` and follow along in your browser.
 - Follow along in the `README`
-- As you go through each exercise, type in `rspec` to ensure that your tests pass
+- As you go through each exercise, type in `learn` to ensure that your tests pass (you can quit shotgun, or run learn in a different terminal window)

 ### Introduction to Sessions